Canada - Country Commercial Guide

 Canada is a signatory to three international agreements relating to government procurement: The World Trade Organization (WTO) Agreement on Government Procurement (GPA), the U.S.-Mexico-Canada Agreement (USMCA or CUSMA as it’s known in Canada), and the 2010 United States-Canada Agreement on Government Procurement.
 The current agreements provide U.S. businesses with access to procurement conducted by most Canadian federal departments and many provincial entities.
 U.S. suppliers have access under these trade agreements to procurements by seven of Canada’s Crown Corporations, (government organizations that operate following a private sector model) but generally have both commercial and public policy objectives).
 Canada currently has more than 40 Crown Corporations.

-The Government of Canada is one of the largest public buyers of goods and services, purchasing over US$20 billion annually on behalf of federal departments and agencies.
-Public Services and Procurement Canada (PSPC), formerly known as Public Works and Government Services Canada (PWGSC), is the government’s largest purchasing organization.
-The Government of Canada is not a single buyer, and its hundreds of departments and agencies can each be viewed as separate potential clients.
-PSPC buys goods for most federal government departments.
-From 2017 to 2020, 74% of the 500k contracts awarded were to smaller businesses.
+The Government of Canada is one of the largest public buyers of goods and services, purchasing approximately $22 billion on behalf of federal departments and agencies.
+Public Services and Procurement Canada (PSPC), formerly known as Public Works and Government Services Canada (PWGSC), acts as the central purchasing agent for hundreds of departments and agencies and each can be viewed as separate potential clients.
+PSPC prefers to buy goods and services from SME’s because they offer a broader range of specialized products and services due to their locality and innovative nature.
+For instance, from 2017 to 2020, 74% of the 500k contracts awarded were to smaller businesses.
 The majority of these were valued at US$20,000 or under, in addition to two million credit card transactions of US$8,000 or less.
 These purchases cover a wide range of commodities from office supplies to aircraft, and everything in between.

 The Canadian government has instituted an “Integrity Regime” for public procurement managed by PSPC.
 This policy can restrict opportunities for firms that have been convicted of or pled guilty to corruption anywhere in the world.
 The Canadian federal government’s fiscal year is from April 1 to March 31.

-The Canadian federal government hosts BuyandSell, the official, free, internet-based electronic tendering service.
+The Canadian federal government hosts CanadaBuys, the new, free, official source for tender and award notices.
 It is the authoritative source for federal government procurements subject to trade agreements or subject to departmental policies that are below trade agreement thresholds.
-BuyandSell will be replaced by CanadaBuys.
-The transition is taking place in stages, but for now, PSPC will continue to post tender opportunities on BuyandSell.
+CanadaBuys aims to improve the procurement process by making it simpler and more efficient for businesses of all sizes to use.

 Features of the website include: